mininato/UserTesting/docs/index.md

 ---

+> **Note:** If you want to read more on each setting then click [here](other.md).

 ### **6.2.
 How to combine Dataframes**

+1. Import Accelerometer Data & SelfReports Data
+2. Set the time window that you want to filter (in minutes before and after a report)
+3. Set the emotion labels that exist in your data (e.g. valence, arousal)
+4. Execute Pipeline
+5. Download combined dataset

 ---

 ### **6.3.
 How to extract Features**
+1. Import the combined dataset
+2. Add cutoff frequency and order for low pass filter
+3. Set desired scaler
+4. Set window length and overlapping step size (in seconds) for sliding window technique
+5. Set frequency in which data was recorded
+6. Set magnitude
+7. Set the emotion labels that exist in your data (e.g. valence, arousal)
+8. Execute Pipeline
+9. Download features dataset

 ---

 ### **6.4 How to train a Model**
+1. Import the features dataset
+2. Select if PCA is being applied and the PCA variance
+3. Select classifier
+4. Set the emotion labels that exist in your data (e.g. valence, arousal)
+5. Select which label should be the target for the model to classify
+6. Execute Pipeline
+7. Download model.pkl file and report.json file

 ---

 ### **6.5 How to classify Movement Data**
+1. Import accelerometer data and model
+2. Add cutoff frequency and order for lowpassfilter
+3. Set desired scaling type
+4. Set period for classifying movement data
+5. Set frequency in which data was recorded
+6. Set magnitude (measure of the overall strength or intensity of a signal, calculated by combining the contributions of all three accelerometer axes (x, y, z))
+7. Set the emotion labels that exist in your data (e.g. valence, arousal)

 ---